 Village Hall Complex - Centenary Lounge (left); Village Hall (right)

 Work on a mains gas installation, new heating system and improved insulation for the Village Hall complex is now complete.
 We apologise for any inconvenience or disruption while this work was underway, but hope that everyone will appreciate the need for the project and the long term benefits.
-Click here to see previous items.
+For more information on previous items.

 Want to know more about the Village Hall?